Ben Affleck, Jennifer Garner Reportedly Not Divorcing After Actor’s Rehab

-Ben Affleck and Jennifer Garner has reportedly decided that they are not going ahead with their divorce.
+Ben Affleck and Jennifer Garner have reportedly decided that they are not going ahead with their divorce.
 With the actor’s recent admission about his days in the rehab for his alcohol addiction and his responsibilities as a father, it looks like the couple will try to give their estranged marriage a try.

 It was earlier reported by major news outlets that the actor’s alcohol addiction has been something he has been dealing with for quite some time and back in 2001, he entered a rehabilitation program for of the same.
-Back in 2012, during his interview with The Hollywood Reporter, Affleck shared his days in the rehab.
+Back in 2012, during his interview with the Hollywood Reporter, Affleck shared his days in the rehab.

 “I went to rehab for being 29 and partying too much and not having a lot of boundaries and to clear my head and try to get some idea of who I wanted to be,” he said.
 “It was more a ‘let me get myself straight,’ before it became a rite of passage.”